Frequently Asked Questions

 As a sponsor you receive a letter containing a photo of your sponsored child and biographical information.
 You also receive updates to learn more about how the scholarship program is impacting his or her life.
 You receive three letters during the school year from your student to help you learn about your student’s life through his or her own words and experiences.
 Sponsor can also exchange communication with these students, which many have found enriching.

 This is an important question.
-Básico (middle school) is in Zacualpa, and high school is more than one hour away by bus in San José del Quiché.
+Básico (middle school) is in Zacualpa, and high school is more than one hour away by bus in San José del Quiché or even farther in communities like Sololá and Xela.
 Diversificado (high school) is an important educational milestone in Guatemala.
 Therefore, when students graduate from middle school, we encourage them to continue onto high school although even a middle school education helps them.
 Completion of high school in Guatemala qualifies students for many occupations and professions which require a college education in the USA (i.e. elementary school teacher and a variety of medical technician jobs).
 High school can cost more than double that of middle school ($800 – $1,000) per year.
 Sponsors can choose to contribute the full cost of high school or we will locate a co-sponsor for your student when he/she enters high school.
 You can decide on a full or shared sponsorship at that time.

 We would love that.
 A donation to our General Account will support our other initiatives.
 It will help us keep our library open, where the students can study and have internet access, support other educational courses such as career counseling and agricultural best practices as well as other special programs for the students.
 These funds help provide any medical needs our students may encounter.
 Please indicate on your check how you would like the monies used.

 Getting to know your child through correspondence can be one of the greatest joys of student sponsorship.
 The love and encouragement in a letter can have a lasting impact on the life of your sponsored student.
 Many sponsored students have never written a letter before, so we ask that sponsors be patient as the students may be fearful, embarrassed or unsure of what to write.
 This may happen even though writing to their sponsors is a “condition of receiving the scholarship”.
 Students will probably write in Spanish.
 If you can’t get the letters translated, please let us know and we will get someone to do the translation.
-You can write in English and someone in Guatemala will read the letters in Spanish to the students.
-Corresponding with your sponsored child is not required and some sponsors choose not to write.
+You can write in English and we will translate the letters in Spanish for the students.
+Corresponding with your sponsored student is not required and some sponsors choose not to write.
 However, corresponding can be one of the most rewarding parts of sponsorship – for both you and your sponsored student.

 One possibility is to sponsor a student in the name of a child, grandchild, or other youth.
 The correspondence can be exchanged between the student in Guatemala and the youth in America.
 We ask that you supervise any correspondence between young people.
 The students cannot ask for any money or gifts directly from the sponsor.
 Also we ask sponsors not to discuss any plans for travel to the United States by the student.
 If you have any questions or concerns about the correspondence content or process, please don’t hesitate to contact us.